tweag/aws-secrets/README.md

 Notes
 ======

-- Images must have the AWS CLI installed on them.
-Also they will need to have the region set, by setting AWS_DEFAULT_REGION.
+- Instances must have the AWS CLI installed on them to use `aws-retrieve-secrets`.
+- Also they will need to have the region set (AWS_DEFAULT_REGION).

 References